Select your cookie preferences

-Permissions for shared folders - Amazon QuickSight
+Permissions for QuickSight shared folders

-Permissions for shared folders
+Permissions for QuickSight shared folders - Amazon QuickSight

 Shared folders have three permission levels.
-To set folder-level permissions for a user or group, see Create and manage membership permissions for shared folders.
+To set folder-level permissions for a user or group, see Create and manage membership permissions for QuickSight shared folders.

 • Owners - The folder owner owns everything (folders, analyses, dashboards, datasets, data sources, topics) inside of the folder.
 They can create, edit, and delete the assets in the folder, modify permissions on the folder and its assets, and delete the folder entirely.
 The owner role is not supported for restricted shared folders.